danbencol/pdsnd_github/README.md

 * Total and average trip duration
 * User statistics (user types, gender, and birth year)

-The user can also request to see the raw data.
+Users can also request to see the raw data.

 ## Requirements
 ---------------